gitdevdapp/vercel-supabase-web3/docs/deployment/README.md

 2. Click **"New query"** to create a blank editor

 ### 2.2 Execute Database Setup Script

+**RECOMMENDED**: Use the master setup script that includes everything:
+- Location: `scripts/database/MASTER-SUPABASE-SETUP.sql`
+- Includes: Profiles, Profile Images, CDP Wallets
+- Single script for complete database setup

+**Alternative**: Use the inline script below (profiles only):

 Copy and paste this **complete SQL script** into the editor:

 ```sql